MakeSchool-Tutorials/Teleportation-Unity-VR/P09-Teleportation/content.md

 directionNew = n1/n2 \* (norm X (-norm X directionOld)) - Sqrt(1 - (n1/n2)\^2 \* (magnitude squared of (norm X directionOld)))

-where n1 and n2 are the indices of refractions of the 1st and 2nd media respectively, the norm is the normal of the surface hit, and the directions old and new are the incoming and outgoing direcitons.
+where n1 and n2 are the indices of refractions of the 1st and 2nd media respectively, the norm is the normal of the surface hit, and the directions old and new are the incoming and outgoing directions.

 (much thanks to
 [*SnarkEffects*](http://www.starkeffects.com/snells-law-vector.shtml)!)